oggehllc/oggeh-ios-example/README.md

 ## IMPORTANT

-You should not use Sandbox headers in production mode to avoid blocking your App along with your Developer Account for violating our terms and conditions!
+You will not be charged for your apps in development mode.
+Please do *not* use _Sandbox_ headers in production mode to avoid blocking your App along with your Developer Account for violating our terms and conditions!

 ### Usage